 7 must-read children's books about inspiring Asian-Americans: Mountain Chef by Annette Bay Pimentel and Rich Lo

 Have your kids visited or read about Sing Peak in Yosemite National Park?
-Then they’ll especially be fascinated by Mountain Chef: How One Man Lost His Groceries, Changed His Plans, and Helped Cook Up the National Park Service (Amazon or Indiebound) by Annette Bay Pimentel and Rich Lo.
+Then they’ll especially be fascinated by Mountain Chef: How One Man Lost His Groceries, Changed His Plans, and Helped Cook Up the National Park Service (Amazon or bookshop.org) by Annette Bay Pimentel and Rich Lo.
 It’s the true story of Tie Sing, a Chinese-American mountaineer who played a part in creating the United States’s National Park Service.
 Talk about a true American immigrant story!

 7 must-read children's books about inspiring Asian-Americans: The Fearless Flights of Hazel Ying Lee by Julie Leung and Julie Kwon

-In 1932, fewer than 1% of all pilots were woman.
-At that time, no Chinese-American women had ever flown a plane at all.
-And yet Hazel Ying Lee was determined to fulfill her dreams, and this determination shines through in The Fearless Flights of Hazel Ying Lee (Amazon or Indiebound) by Julie Leung, and lovingly illustrated by Julie Kwon.
-It’s a special choice if you are looking for a children’s book about inspiring Asian-Americans figures who broke through some major glass seasons.
+In 1932, fewer than 1% of all pilots were women.
+At that time, no Chinese American woman had ever flown a plane at all.
+And yet Hazel Ying Lee was determined to fulfill her dreams, with perserverance that shines through in The Fearless Flights of Hazel Ying Lee (Amazon or bookshop.org) by Julie Leung, and lovingly illustrated by Julie Kwon.
+It’s a special picture book choice if you are looking for a children’s book about inspiring Asian-Americans who broke through some major glass ceilings.
 Especially because it reminds our children that the “names we know” aren’t always the only names to know.

-And that’s why we look for diverse heroes in our children’s books in the first place.
+And that’s why we always seek out and share diverse heroes in our children’s books in the first place.